Annual National Conference 2014

 Sydney 14 and 15 May 2014 (9:00am - 5:00pm )

 Pre and Post conference full-day workshops on 13th and 16th May

-The 2014 AITD National Conference is taking place in May 2014 in Sydney, Australia.
-Details about speakers and topics are now available.
+The 2014 AITD National Conference is took place in May 2014 in Sydney, Australia.
 See tabs (right) for more information about the program.

 Work is Learning and Learning is the Work

 Consider that about 35% of existing jobs today have an 85% or greater chance of being automated.
 In the new economy, it’s not what you know, but what you do with what you can learn, that will be valued.
 The future of work is customised, complex, and intangible.

 In this environment, sense-making and knowledge-sharing will become critical skills.
 This will be in our teams, communities, and networks.
 What are the challenges and opportunities for training and development professionals in such an environment?